top of page

 A driving licence is required here in Indonesia, along with an International Drivers Licence which you must get in your home country.
 Even if your rental company does not ask, carry them on you at all times as if ever you are stopped by the police, they most certainly will.

-⪢ Where to rent one
+⪢ Where to Rent One

 As of March 2023, tourists can only hire a motorcycle from a business that is registered with the relevant trade agencies or the Transportation Renting Association in Bali.
 While there are hundreds of companies that are part of the TRA in Bali, there are just as many informal operations renting motorcycles to tourists, digital nomads, and ex-pats in Bali.